Yandex Cloud

 1. Create an instance.

-2. Set up a working environment.
+2. Set up the runtime environment.

 3. Add SSH keys to GitLab.